swethatripuramallu/Custom-Music-Tune-Timer/userManual.md

 No, an internet connection is needed for Spotify integration.

 ---

-## 📜 License

-This project is licensed under the

---
 ## 💡 Version

 The Tune Timer is currently on version 1.0.0